-Someone asked me the other day about deleting Azure Sentinel from their subscription, because as of November 1 2019, billing will start for this service since it hit GA last week, and they've ingested quite a lot of data that wouldn't be ideal to pay for since it's part of a large-scale test of the service reliability.
+Someone asked me the other day about deleting Azure Sentinel from their subscription, because as of November 1 2019, billing will start for this service since it hit GA.
+They had ingested quite a lot of data that wouldn't be ideal to pay for since it's part of a large-scale test of the service reliability.
 They want to keep the data since they use it to fine-tune other systems and integrations too, before deciding on a go-live.

 Take caution when you make any modifications to services you have running in production.
 With that in mind, please read the entire post including the summary before you actually delete anything.

 Since the requirement is about keeping the ingested data, but to remove the integration between Azure Sentinel and the LAW (Log Analytics Workspace), we don't want to actually delete everything - just disconnect them to avoid the cost.

 Let's keep this short.
 Here's how you can disconnect Azure Sentinel from your LAW.

 First, head on over to your Azure Sentinel service and then click "Workspace settings"

 Listed on this page are all the connected solutions.
 Depending on how many connectors and data sources you have, this will look different for you.
 You can select what you want to disconnect from your Azure Sentinel by removing the appropriate solutions from the list.